skillrepos/cc-se/labs.md

 **What we're doing:** Triggering a fresh data pull.
 **Why:** Live Artifacts refresh from their sources on open.

 **Action:** Close and reopen the Live Artifact (or use its refresh control).
-Confirm your new issue/change appears — no rebuild, no re-prompt.
+Confirm your new file appears — no rebuild, no re-prompt.

 ![Fresh data](./images/ccode392.png?raw=true "Fresh data")